openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 You can extend the scope of the Github token in two ways:

-- _Repository level configuration_: extend the Github token to a list of repositories that exist in the same namespace as the original repository.
+- _Global configuration_: extend the Github token to a list of repositories in different namespaces and admin have access to set this configuration.

-- _Global configuration_: extend the Github token to a list of repositories in different namespaces.
+- _Repository level configuration_: extend the Github token to a list of repositories that exist in the same namespace as the original repository and both admin, non-admin have access to set this configuration.

 ### Note